RafaaAli/ET6-ML/Session2__reg_models/Real Estate Regression Challenge.md

 1. Load and preprocess the dataset using one-hot encoding.
 2. Split the dataset into training and test sets.
-3. Train a **Decision Tree Classifier**.
+3. Train a **Decision Tree Regressor**.
-4. Evaluate it using **accuracy** and a **classification report**.

-💡 **Focus**: How well does a tree-based model classify categorical data?
-What are the trade-offs?

 ---

 ## Key Skills Practiced

-- Regression and classification model training
+- Regression model training
-- Hyperparameter awareness (e.g., Lasso’s alpha)
 - Use of RMSE and classification metrics
 - Code organization for real-world modeling tasks